Asia and Oceania

 Responsibility for the attack was claimed by Ittehad-ul-Mujahideen, 'a conglomerate of militant groups' operating in the region, as defined by The Khorasan Diary, a specialised website.
 The group calls itself a splinter faction of Tehrik-e-Taliban Pakistan (Ttp), but - according to the authorities in Islamabad - it is still an organic formation of Ttp.

-Tehrik-e-Taliban Pakistan (Ttp) is one of the extremist formations that, together with the Islamic State-Khorasan Province (Iskp), aspires to overthrow the government in Islamabad in order to establish a caliphate in the only Islamic atomic power on the planet.
+Tehrik-e-Taliban Pakistan (Ttp) is one of the extremist formations that, together with the Islamic State-Khorasan Province (Iskp), aspires to overthrow the government in Islamabad in order to establish a caliphate.

 Regional Stability Risks

-Apart from the high death toll, operations of this kind risk heavy consequences because they could reignite fighting along the Pakistan-Afghanistan border.
+Apart from the high number of casualties, operations of this kind risk heavy consequences at the moment because they could reignite the fighting along the border between Pakistan and Afghanistan.
 Last February, the two former allies fought for days.
 Clashes took place partly on the border and partly deep inside Afghan territory, claiming hundreds of victims.

 Islamabad struck the capital Kabul and the provinces of Kandahar and Paktia with air raids that targeted both targets linked to alleged extremist groups and installations directly linked to the Taliban government.
 Since then, fighting has subsided, with occasional skirmishes along the border, but no official ceasefire has been reached, despite attempts by China to mediate.